fkaduk/kobodeck/README.md

 The "read" status is not propagated: when an article is read on the e-reader, it's not propagated back to the Wallabag site.
 Similarly, annotations are not sent back either.
 We could probably read the sqlite database and send that data back, eventually.
 Note that once we that working, we can also avoid deleting books that are in the "reading" state.

 Seems like the
 [mattn sqlite library](https://github.com/mattn/go-sqlite3) is the [recommended one](https://www.reddit.com/r/golang/comments/2tijbf/which_sqlite3_package_to_use_mattngosqlite3_or/), see the [golang wiki](https://github.com/golang/go/wiki/SQLInterface) for a tutorial as well.
+We'd need to look in the `content` table for the `ReadStatus` column, which seems to be `0` for unread, `1` for in progress and `2` for read.
+The file path is in the `ContentID` column, like `file:///mnt/onboard/wallabako/N.epub` where `N` is our entry ID, and we need to restrict ourselves to `ContentType` 6 otherwise we get many entries per book, which is odd - but it may be how the Kobo keeps track of chapters?

+On the Wallabag side, it's that API again.
+We need to do a `PATCH` (?!?) command on the API at `/api/entries/{entry}.{_format}` where `{entry}` is the integer and `{_format}` is `json`.
+Then we need to set `archive` to `1` as a parameter.
+Not sure how the Wallabago library would allow us to do arbitrary HTTP commands...

 Timestamps and order
 --------------------